pchemguy/spec-kit/templates/capabilities/capabilities.md

 3. Generate the capability set.
     1. infer capability candidates from capability signals, ensuring:
         - capability candidates are inferred as user-recognizable capability areas rather than implementation details, internal components, or low-level actions;
-        - every capability signal is associated to the single most appropriate capability candidate unless the signal genuinely supports multiple distinct capability semantics;
+        - every capability signal is associated with the single most appropriate capability candidate unless the signal genuinely supports multiple distinct capability semantics;
         - every capability candidate is associated with one or more capability signals;
     2. identify Core User Capability candidates;
     3. determine the dominant semantic role of each non-core capability candidate: